 Evaluation is a continuous process designed to improve the performance of those being evaluated.
-Like all College employees, and as required by TBR and SACS, all faculty will be evaluated annually.
+Like all College employees, and as required by TBR and SACS, all non-tenured faculty will be evaluated annually.
+Under the faculty evaluation system, faculty who are both tenured and fully promoted faculty can submit the minimum assumed roles to receive a score of 1 on each.
+Faculty taking this option will not be eligible to receive merit pay.
+Faculty taking this option must complete the entire faculty evaluation every third year to receive merit pay.

-The primary purpose of the faculty evaluation system at Southwest Tennessee Community College (STCC) is to promote individual and institutional self-improvement.
-The STCC faculty evaluation system is designed to 1) communicate clearly to faculty their supervisor's expectations; and 2) provide timely and meaningful feedback to faculty so they may monitor their progress toward their goals and objectives.
-Accordingly, the STCC faculty evaluation system focuses on the goals and objectives of the individual that have been developed to be consistent with the strategic goals of the department, division and college.
-All faculty members with teaching responsibilities are to be evaluated annually on four components: Teaching,
+The primary purpose of the faculty evaluation system at Southwest Tennessee Community College is to promote individual and institutional self-improvement.
+The Southwest Tennessee Community College faculty evaluation system is designed to 1) communicate clearly to faculty their supervisor's expectations and 2) provide timely and meaningful feedback to faculty so they may monitor their progress toward their goals and objectives.
+Accordingly, the Southwest Tennessee Community College faculty evaluation system focuses on the goals and objectives of the individual that have been developed to be consistent with the strategic goals of the department, division and college.
+All faculty members with teaching responsibilities are to be evaluated annually.
+The full evaluation will include the following five components: